pkoretic/recurse/README.md

 # Styling

-This is not required but it is prefered.
+This is not required but it is preferred.
 When writing code please use provided [.clang-format](https://github.com/xwalk/recurse/blob/master/.clang-format)

 ```
 clang-format -i source.hpp